plzin/plzin.github.io/posts/mba.md

 A way to [compute the inverse of a general permutation polynomials](https://dl.acm.org/doi/10.1145/2995306.2995310) was only published in 2016.

 # MBA Identities
-To me personally this seems like it should be the harder of the two problems.
+To me personally, this seems like it should be the harder of the two problems.
 It seems like there should just be some neat formula to find the inverse of a permutation polynomial, but historically this problem was solved first.